 - 10 fewer Advils taken per agent per month

 - Up to 5 fewer antacids per week per supervisor

 Ha!
 All kidding aside, the heartburn associated with passwords is serious.
 First, the security aspect is daunting.
-Contact centers around the world often see password “systems” as advanced as paper and pencil, sticky-notes on monitors, rogue spreadsheets on the desktop and even secret notepad sessions on agent’s smartphones.
+Contact centers around the world often see password “systems” as advanced as paper and pencil, sticky notes on monitors, rogue spreadsheets on the desktop and even secret notepad sessions on agent’s smartphones.
 Can you believe it?
 Second, security meets flexibility as tools allow a bot to safely and securely logs agents into the required systems on each call.
-With this flexibility, contact centers agents make fewer mistakes, fewer security violations, and an overall decrease in average handle time.
+With this flexibility, contact center agents make fewer mistakes, fewer security violations, and an overall decrease in average handle time.